rdkcentral/firebolt-certification-suite/cypress/TestCases/README.md

 - '(.+)' registers for the '(.+)' event
 - '(.+)' platform responds to '(.+)' (get|set) API(?: with '(.+)')?
 - '(.+)' platform (triggers|does not trigger) '(.\*?)' event(?: with '(.+)')?

-### Versatility of Firebolt Objects as JS Files

-- As shown in [Examples 1: Testcase 2](#usage), dynamic firebolt call objects provide ability to call multiple api calls using single object.

 ### Usage